richardatval/www.communitycapacity.co.uk/about/who-we-are.md

 published: true
 ---

 Community Capacity Building (CCB) focuses on actions that are positive, creative and inclusive for the whole community.
-Instead of focusing on what is missing or causing problems, CCB concentrates on what is possible for a local community.
-We work with community members to improve the area they live in by supporting them to kick-start new projects and activities.
-We then help them to develop these ideas into long-term projects.
+Instead of focusing on what is missing or causing problems, CCB concentrates on what is possible.
+We work with community members to improve the area they live in by supporting them to kick-start new projects and activities and develop their ideas into long-term projects.

 As part of this work we look into the assets available to each community, such as:

-* Individuals – the time, skills and enthusiasm local people can share with their community as volunteers
+* Individuals – the time, skills and enthusiasm people can share with their community as volunteers
 * Buildings and physical space
 * Resources and equipment
 * Small, informal groups in the community that could support new activities or projects
 * Skills, experience and resources that partner organisations could share with the community